sDevPrem/run-track/README.md

    from the background, this app stills continue to track user running stats.
 4. Room database to store and manage running statistics.
 5. Deep linking using jetpack navigation component.
+6. Handling nested navigation.
-6. Handling conditional navigation to on boarding screen.
+7. Handling conditional navigation to on boarding screen.
-7. New Jetpack Compose image picker - helps to pick image without any permission.
+8. New Jetpack Compose image picker - helps to pick image without any permission.
+9. Paging3 integration.

 ## Screenshot